 To import a CSV into SQL Server you must first create the table.
-In this example the table is called Products and has three columns, product sku, product name and product description.
+In this example, the table is called Products and has three columns, product SKU, product name and product description.

 CREATE TABLE Products